espocrm/documentation/docs/administration/bpm-tips.md

 ## Execution in idle

-When a process is initiated by a user interaction (e.g. after record created), it starts to execute in the web server process until the flow reaches a catching event, *send message task* or *user task*, that will switch execution to idle mode (process will continue to run by cron/daemon).
+When a process is initiated by a user interaction (e.g. after record created), it starts to execute in the web server process until the flow reaches a catching event, *Send Message Task* or *User Task*, that will switch execution to idle mode (process will continue to run by cron/daemon).

 If you have script tasks that take some time to run it's reasonable to force to switch execution to idle mode.